 GeoPRISMS AGU Prize for Outstanding Student Oral and Poster Presentations

-The GeoPRISMS Program is offering two $500 prizes for Outstanding Student Presentations on GeoPRISMS- or MARGINS-related science at the AGU Fall Meeting in Washington, DC December 10-14, 2018.
+The GeoPRISMS Program is offering two $500 prizes for Outstanding Student Presentations on GeoPRISMS- or MARGINS-related science at the AGU Fall Meeting in San Francisco December 9-13, 2019.
 The two prizes, one each for a poster and an oral presentation, will be awarded to highlight the important role of student research in accomplishing MARGINS- and GeoPRISMS-related science goals, and to encourage cross-disciplinary input.

 Any student working on science topics related to the objectives of MARGINS or GeoPRISMS is eligible to participate.
 Students do not have to be working on a MARGINS- or GeoPRISMS-funded project to enter the competition.
 Students from the international community, as well as from the U.S., are encouraged to apply.
 Please note that previous GeoPRISMS Student Prize winners are not eligible.

-Students who wish to participate in the GeoPRISMS Student Prize at the AGU Fall Meeting 2018 need to apply before November 18, 2018.
+Students who wish to participate in the GeoPRISMS Student Prize at the AGU Fall Meeting 2019 need to apply by November 17, 2019.

-GeoPRISMS Student Prize winners and honorable mentions will be notified after the meeting and highlighted in the GeoPRISMS newsletter and website.
+GeoPRISMS Student Prize winners and honorable mentions will be notified after the meeting and highlighted in the GeoPRISMS website and social media.
 Their institutions will also be notified of their achievement.